corneliushennch/hennch.co/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Sophia knutschen
-- Functional genetics of lymphoma entities
+- Functional genomics of lymphoma entities
-- R statistical computing
+- statistical computing with R
 - Planetary health
 - Epidemiology
+- Psychiatry and psychotherapy
 - Road cycling

 # Education to show in About widget